ProactiveFletch/TestTemplate/readme.md

 ## 🔧 Static HTML/JS/CSS Version

 The static version is a single `index.html` file (typically located in the `/docs` folder of this repository for GitHub Pages hosting).
 It implements the same core logic directly in JavaScript within the HTML file.
+Click the cog in the [footer of the static demo](https://jinnfletch.github.io/TestTemplate/)!

 ---